albertoCCz/plutusCourse/Week04/Lecture4.md

     h <- activateContractWallet (Wallet 1) myContract
     callEndpoint @"foo" h 42
 ```
 Note that now we are interested in calling the endpoint, for which it is necessary to use the handler.
-We do not use anymore the `Void $ activateCon...` but we reference the function ouput with some variable, `h` (for handler) in this case.
+We do not use the `Void $ activateCon...` anymore, but we reference the function output with some variable, `h` (for handler) in this case.
 Finally we define the test function that runs this trace:
 ```haskell
 test :: IO ()
 test = runEmulatorTraceIO myTrace
 ```

 ## The Writer parameter: w
-This type parameter can not be of any type but it must be an instance of the type class `Monoid`.
+This type parameter can not be of any type but an instance of the type class `Monoid`.
 An example of data type which is an instance of this class is `List`.
 This parameter of the Contract monad is essential because it allows us to bring information back from the contract to the trace and also to the _PAB_, the Plutus Application Backend.
 We will be able to pass info back from the contract running in the wallet to the outside world.
 Let us see an example:
 ```haskell
 myContract :: Contract [Int] BlockchainActions Text () myContract = do